CollabIP/elasticsearch-arm-templates/README.md

 * Ingest nodes - Dedicated Ingest nodes can be deployed as a VM Scale Set.

+To support these new features, many changes have been made:

+## Important Changes

+New parameters have been added to support the new features.

+  * nodeType
+  * vmId
+  * zoneId
+  * scaleSetInstanceCount

+ See full details in table below.

+New Deploy scripts

 # Elasticsearch Azure Marketplace offering

 This repository consists of: